 CODART aims to bring together individuals from all types and sizes of museums, with the goal to promote and encourage the exchange of expertise, works of art and exhibitions of Dutch and Flemish art worldwide.
 It works to raise awareness of the artistic heritage of the Low Countries internationally, by supporting the curator in his profession, by expanding knowledge about Dutch and Flemish masters, and by making their works visible and accessible to a large international audience.

-Through its award-winning website, CODART provides the public with the most comprehensive portal on the Internet to Dutch and Flemish art in museums.
-The website identifies and provides links to the websites of all the museums in the world with significant collections of Dutch and Flemish art.
-It also has a calendar of exhibitions on art from the Lowlands.
+Through its expansive website, CODART provides the public with the most comprehensive portal on the internet to Dutch and Flemish art in museums.
+The website identifies and provides information about all the museums in the world with significant collections of Dutch and Flemish art.
+The website also has a calendar and archive of exhibitions on art from the Low Countries.

 The scope of information on www.codart.nl is unique.
 Visitors to the site can sign up for a free e-mail Notification Service that informs them about the opening and closing dates of exhibitions and other events, as well as about news on acquisitions, job changes and other museum information concerning Dutch and Flemish art.

 No, CODART is not equipped to do research of this kind.
 For appraisals, you should consult a reputable art dealer, appraiser or auction house.
 For the attribution of Dutch and Flemish art objects or questions regarding unknown date or subject of an art work, the RKD – Netherlands Institute for Art History in The Hague offers an evaluation service.
 You can also inquire at the nearest museum in your area if it offers this type of service.